mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 It owns a `selected` property that correspond to the **unique name** of the selected radio component.

 Using the context of React in that specific case allows to have consistency with the components but it also doesn't block the composability nature of React: I can position my radio element almost anywhere without losing its behaviour.

+This is what we call _implicit state passing_.

+It also exist another way to implicitly rely on the state of components: using `React.cloneElement`.